dpurge/jdp-docker/jdp-buildenv/project-template/anki-flashcards/README.md

 - install Docker
 - install Visual Studio Code
 - copy contents of this directory to your workspace

-Open workspace directory in Visual Studio Code and press `Ctrl+Shift+B` to start the build.
-Initialize your git repository and install LFS if you want to use binary files in your flashcards.
+- initialize your git repository and install LFS if you want to use binary files in your flashcards

+Open workspace directory in Visual Studio Code, reopen in dev container.

+Press `Ctrl+Shift+B` to start the build.

-If everything is set up correctly, docker image with build tools should be automatically downloaded from the DockerHub and your build should run.
+If everything is set up correctly, docker image with build tools should be automatically downloaded from DockerHub and your build should run.

 ## Importing flashcards to Anki

-First, install [Anki](https://apps.ankiweb.net/#download) and build the project.
+Install [Anki](https://apps.ankiweb.net/#download) and build the project.

 If project has built successfully, you will find your `*.apkg` file in the `./dist` directory.
-The name of the output file can be changed in `jdp-apkg.toml`, the output directory can be changed in `.vscode/tasks.json`.
+The name of the output file can be changed in `jdp-apkg.toml`, the output directory can be changed in `Taskfile.yml`.

 In Anki, go to menu `File -> Import` and import the `*.apkg` file that you have built.
 Anki will show you a summary of what data has been imported to the deck.